-Good design is a key factor in business results.
+Good design is a key factor in business success.

 Those who are aware of the impact design can bring are more likely to improve customer satisfaction and provide a greater experience for the people using their product.